 Confidence and self-esteem

-Self-esteem and confidence are very important factors in children's progress at school.
-A child who is generally confident and who has high self-esteem is more likely to ask questions, participate actively, express their ideas, and take on new challenges.
-They are also better able to learn from mistakes, handle constructive criticism and to generally push themselves harder in learning.
-Conversely when a child's self-esteem is low they are more likely to be negative, withdraw and experience failure more often.
+Self-esteem and confidence are very important factors in a child's progress at school.
+Children who are generally confident and have high self-esteem are more likely to ask questions, participate actively, express their ideas, and take on new challenges.
+They are also better able to learn from mistakes, handle constructive criticism and often push themselves harder in learning.
+Conversely, when a child's self-esteem is low, he or she is more likely to be negative, withdraw, and experience failure more often.
 Here are some suggestions to help your child grow in confidence and higher self-esteem.

 Parents and teachers are very aware that girls traditionally excel in the humanities, while boys tend to do better in the sciences.
 In recent years, girls have begun to catch up and, indeed, to surpass boys in many aspects of school performance, including exam results, graduation rates, scholarships, and post-secondary enrolment.

 What is "boy culture"?
 Is it different today from the good old days?
-What can we, as teachers, parents, and community do to raise well-rounded individuals who contribute to society?
+What can we as teachers, parents, and the community do to raise well-rounded individuals who contribute to society?
 The BCTF presentation on Raising Confident Boys (and Girls) is available for parents.

-The Federation commissioned an extensive research project into these crucial issues of gender stereotyping in schools and society.
-The result is G.I.
+The Federation commissioned an extensive research project into these crucial issues of gender stereotyping in schools and society and produced the report G.I.
 Joe meets Barbie, software engineer meets caregiver: Males and females in B.C.'s public schools and beyond.

 Brochure for parents of ESL students

 The English as a Second Language (ESL) Provincial Specialist Association of the BC Teachers' Federation has produced a brochure for parents of ESL students in BC public schools, which has been translated into fourteen of the most common languages spoken by students in BC public schools.

 The brochure explains the following to parents: